skyfielders/python-skyfield/skyfield/documentation/time.rst

 the TAI−UTC offset was changed from 34.0 to 35.0
 which is what made necessary the leap second in UTC.

-Terrestrial Time (TT) is different because astronomers have been maintaining a uniform time scale since before TAI was established, using a slightly different starting point for the day.
+Terrestrial Time (TT) differs from TAI only because astronomers were already maintaining a uniform time scale before TAI was established, using a slightly different starting point for the day.
 For practical purposes, TT is simply TAI plus exactly 32.184 seconds.